chimochio/tsots-online.github.io/README.md

 https://blog.logrocket.com/setting-up-a-restful-api-with-node-js-and-postgresql-d96d6fc892d8/

+FAUCET ( will pay from its TX fees and stuff that it collects for doing tx's and other stuff. and will pay out bigger based on how much it banks in, in lotteries and stuff therefore its opposite of mining off blockchain we dont wanna do that with ppls blockchain , so we do this instead its fine . thats
+4 tsotsOSAFE 2 .

 everything will pass 2 either main heroku node every 5 hours or w/e is free otherwise p2p will do it asap. also thats when cloudkit will pass(or later if no players ) its specific tsotsOS stuff or w/e and that will be otherwise seperate. ofc u can send the TX's from cloudkit 2 blockchain all as a lump cuz u know they are legit.